frostburn/hewmp/README.md

 $ Chord progression that pumps the diesis without changing the overall pitch.
 |: ~1/2=M- ~5/4=M- ~5/4=M-_2 ~5/4=7-_3 :|x4
 ```
-### Temperament/Tuning
+### Temperament
-HEWMP comes with a few named presets so that you don't have to type out specific subgroups and comma lists.
+Text2Music comes with a few named presets so that you don't have to type out specific subgroups and comma lists.
 ```
 $ Same as SG:2.3.5 and CL:250/243
 T:porcupine
 $ Chord progression that pumps the porcupine comma
 |: ~5/3=6:4:5 ~2/3=3:4:5 ~5/3=6:4:5 ~2/3=6:5:4 ~5/6=3:4:5 :|
 ```
-TODO: Document all available temperaments
+(Documentation coming soon)
 ### Constraints
 The tuning algorithm tries to do the least amount of damage to just intonation when tempering out commas, but sometimes you may wish to preserve certain intervals while allowing others to take more of the damage.
 ```